tebl/BulkyMIDI-32/documentation/getting_started_amiga.md

 Once in Workbench, either swap to or insert your Space Quest IV startup disk into a connected disk drive.
 Starting up the install utility, you can select the *mt32.drv* then hit update to have the configuration saved onto the disk.
 You might be tempted to just start the game from the disk, but you need to start from the disk before it'll actually load.

 ### 2.2.1> The less easy way
 The less easy way, also known as the way you need to do it on the older games that don't come with one of these handy little utilities - is to edit the configuration yourself.
 I'm not aware of any way of doing it on an a non-HDD installed copy of *DOPUS*, but people with a better memory or things than me may think of an easy solution.
-The way I'm showing from this point, is *DOPUS* as it came along with my installation of [Classic Workbench](https://classicwb.abime.net/) withing *WinUAE*.
+The way I'm showing from this point, is *DOPUS* as it came along with my installation of [Classic Workbench](https://classicwb.abime.net/) within *WinUAE*.

 ![Space Quest IV](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/amiga_sq4_011.png)